markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 }
 ```

 This is shorthand for setting a top and bottom margin of zero and a left and right margin of auto.
 But what does "auto" mean?
 This essentially tells the browser to calculate the margins for us.
 When the browser is asked to do this on both sides of an element, it will do its best to make them even, thus pushing the element into the center.

 With the Chrome DevTools, we can inspect the element's margins (the orange boxes) before auto is applied and after:

 ![margin comparison](./assets/step-4/500-margin-comparison.png)

 Pretty cool!
 Yet another CSS trick to put in your toolbelt.
 And that wraps up "What We Do."

-> **Deep Dive:** Check out some of the [other ways](https://css-tricks.com/centering-css-complete-guide/) content can be centered with CSS.

 # Style What You Do